HeavyIonAnalysis/PFSimple/README.md

 ## Configuration of decay settings

-The reconstruction will be executed with at_interface/main2.cpp for 2-body decays and at_interface/main3.cpp for 3-body decays.
+The reconstruction will be executed with at_interface/main.cpp.

-The reconstruction can be configured with the parameter-file at_interface/parfile2.txt for 2-body decays and at_interface/parfile3.txt for 3-body decays.
+The reconstruction can be configured with the parameter-files at_interface/parfile2.txt for 2-body decays and at_interface/parfile3.txt for 3-body decays.

 The user can select:
 1) Decay: mother and daughters

+	Pdg mass and pdg mass sigma for mother: if set to "-1" values from KFParticleDatabase are taken

    Option for daughters: alternative pdgs can be used in addition for the reconstruction
    - for background: set to "1" / "-1" for pos / neg daughters